Published on April 15th, 2018 | by Crissandra Ayroso0

 Napa Valley produces a variety of full-bodied Chardonnays, light Sauvignon Blancs, and peppery Zinfandels, but the region is best known for its prized and world-famous Cabernet Sauvignons.
 Whether you’re a wine connoisseur or a casual wine lover, there is plenty for everyone to discover here.
 That’s the fun part.

 There are 6 distinct cities that make up Napa Valley and its over 400 wineries – Napa, St. Helena, Calistoga, Oakville, Yountville, and Rutherford.
 While the options may be overwhelming, you can rest assured that there is no wrong answer here.
-Indulgence and relaxation is the deal in Napa Valley, so first-time visitors need not to worry.
+Indulgence and relaxation is the deal in Napa Valley, so first-time visitors need not worry.

 So, where do you two start?!
 Why not board an antique train car for a scenic tour through Napa Valley’s wineries.
 Stop at the valley’s oldest winery, Charles Krug in St. Helena, for a wine tasting.
-Lounge in a velveteen armchair in the dining car and surround yourself with rich mahogany wood paneling, and warm brass accents.
+Lounge in a velveteen armchair in the dining car and surround yourself with rich mahogany wood panelling, and warm brass accents.
 And, for your viewing pleasure, remember to take a moment to look out the window and watch the hills and valleys pass you by.
 If something kitschy tickles your fancy, book your train time during a Murder Mystery dinner.
 Enjoy a three-course meal and wine pairing while you gather the facts to j’accuse a suspect as the train takes you back in time to San Francisco, 1915.
 (Was it the Grand Duchess?)

 Dear, foodies.
 It goes without saying, but it will be said: You will be pleasantly beside yourself and thrilled to find yourself amongst some of the finest fare made in California.
 There are currently five Michelin-star restaurants to choose from in Napa Valley, as well as award-winning farm-to-table eateries all throughout the region.
 While you’re vineyard-hopping, be sure to pick up some of the locally made handcrafted cheeses and light, cold-pressed extra virgin olive oils and dressings.
 To find the best way to one’s heart, start with a romantic wine and culinary weekend in Napa Valley.